objektwerks/python/README.md

 >I thought Mypy or Pylance might be the source of the problem.
 So I uninstalled MyPy.
 Yet Pylance still did not recognize fastapi and pydantic imports.

->Previously, I experienced **no** fastapi or pydantic import errors.
+>Previously, I experienced **zero** errors with fastapi or pydantic imports.
 Rebuilding the virtual env failed to resolve the issue.

 >I recently moved to UV, to include Ruff.
 But Ruff was just as clueless about expression, fastapi, pydantic and requests imports.